Frequently Asked Questions

 qualifying college or university within 2 (two) years prior to the

-More information can be found at Become A PMF\Application
+More information can be found under the Become A

 current Finalists eligible to compete for the next PMF application

 Yes, if the Finalist meets eligibility requirements.
 The

 eligibility has been expanded to include those individuals who have

 completed an advanced degree up to 2 years prior to the

 announcement.
 However, if a current Finalist initiates an